Harphies/REST-API-TEMPLATE/README.md

-## Microservices and REST API deployment on these various cloud deploymnt Prividers.
+## Microservices and REST API deployment on these various cloud deployment Providers.

 - AWS
 - Azure